Why Palette

 The next challenge was determining the correct value of the step tag dynamically during a TF run.
 I achieved this through an external resource in Terraform:

-This will execute the wait_for_cluster_state.sh bash script that queries the Spectro Cloud Palette API to determine if the cluster exists and which step it is on.
+This will execute the waitforcluster_state.sh bash script that queries the Spectro Cloud Palette API to determine if the cluster exists and which step it is on.
 It also verifies that all pending changes on the cluster have been fully implemented and will loop until that is the case.
 This is helpful in scenarios where, for example, the new VPC CNI config has been applied, but it takes the cluster a while to fully implement the changes.

 This is the script I use for this external resource:

 The script returns -1 if the cluster doesn’t exist yet, otherwise it returns the value of the step tag on the cluster.
-We can then use the value of the current step in our code as data.external.wait_for_cluster_state.result.step.
+We can then use the value of the current step in our code as data.external.waitforclusterstate.result.step_.
 I use the following code to generate two local variables that make it easier to use the cluster state in other places of the code:

 The cluster_exists variable is very useful for other blocks in Terraform, where you only want to define a resource if the base cluster has been deployed.
 For example, I needed to retrieve the value of an AWS security group that gets auto-created when the EKS cluster is deployed.
 So, I used this variable to define the TF resource like this: